majeedraza1/carousel-slider/readme.txt

 7. Front-end example of image lightbox.

 == Changelog ==

+= version 1.9.5 - 2020-12-19 =
+* Dev - Update javaScript dependencies to latest version.
+* Dev - Tested with WordPress 5.6 and WooCommerce 4.8

 = version 1.9.4 - 2020-07-05 =
 * Fix - in settings "Pause On Hover" looses it's value.